lionel-k/andelzik/README.md

   ```

 ### Continous Integration

-Circle CI is used as a service for continuous integration and delivery.
+[CircleCI](https://circleci.com/) is used as a service for continuous integration and delivery.

 ### Deployment